BoredLuchador/TacoBueno/README.md

 ## Bot Hosting

-Due to the fact that I do not use Windows or Mac, you are on your own when it goes to hosting the bot since I do not know how to help you.
+Due to the fact that I do not use Windows or Mac, you are on your own when it goes to hosting the bot since I do not know how to help you, other than tell you to create an `.env` file and put your token there.

 ## Issues and suggestions